How to use Text-to-Speech in Kapwing

 You've seen viral videos on TikTok and Instagram with an automated voice that reads text, and you want to know how it's done.
-Now on Kapwing, you can automatically add a voiceover to a project with the Text-to-Speech feature!
+On Kapwing, you can automatically add a voiceover to a project with the Text-to-Speech feature!
 This tutorial will explain what this feature is and how to use it to allow for more stories to be created and shared.

 What is Text-to-Speech?